IS SUCH DEVASTATION TO OUR EARTH WORTH ALL OF THIS FOR THE SAKE OF VANITY?

 De Beers denied the allegations and stated that its environmental data is often misrepresented.
 De Beers spokesperson Tom Ormsby told CBC News that the company collects data from 200 ground wells and 15 surface wells and submits it to the government.
 Ormsby said: “Some sample sites that were relevant in the past may no longer be the most relevant or material now as the mine moved from construction to operations.”
 The Victor mine opened in 2008 and has an expected operations life of ten years.

 Production officially ceased from May 2019.
 The news came 10 years and 10 months after the Victor mine was officially opened in July 2008.

-THE IQ DIAMOND IS THE 21ST CENTURY CHOICE FOR 21ST CENTURY PEOPLE
+THE ETHICA DIAMOND IS THE 21ST CENTURY CHOICE FOR 21ST CENTURY PEOPLE

 Contrary to mining, no water or air pollution results from the production of CVD laboratory created diamonds.
 There are no devastated ecosystems associated with it, nor or substantial amounts of water, hazardous chemicals or any other environmentally dangerous substances or processes, so the carbon footprint is negligible.
 The same cannot be said for HPHT lab grown diamonds, since the energy required to create them is so vast, but CVD methods use a fraction of the energy.